 The Logitech G402 Hyperion Fury is a great wired gaming mouse designed for FPS games.
-It's incredibly well-built, with an ergonomic shape that's better suited for a right-handed palm or claw grip.
+It's incredibly well-built, with an ergonomic shape better suited for a right-handed palm or claw grip.
 It has a great number of programmable buttons, including a dedicated sniper button on the side.
-It delivers exceptional performance with its low click latency and high polling rate for a responsive and smooth gaming experience.
+It delivers exceptional performance with its outstanding click latency and high polling rate for a responsive and smooth gaming experience.
 Unfortunately, it's on the heavier side, and the rubber-coated cable is a bit stiff.
 Also, the scroll wheel is pretty basic and doesn't allow for L/R tilt input or infinite scrolling.

 The Logitech G402 Hyperion Fury is sub-par for portable use.
-It's a wired-only mouse, and it's a little bulky, so it takes up a fair amount of bag space.
+It's a wired-only mouse and is a little bulky, so it takes up a fair amount of bag space.
 On the upside, it has an excellent build quality and should survive a few tumbles.
 It has software support for both Windows and macOS, and there's onboard memory to store profiles, so you can access your custom settings even if G HUB isn't installed on your computer.

 The Logitech G402 Hyperion Fury has a very gamer-oriented design.
 It has a matte black finish on top with some glossy accents, and the latex-coated sides have the same matte finish.
 It has two side buttons and a dedicated sniper button.
 The two buttons located next to the left click are CPI switching buttons, and the LED lights located below them indicate the active CPI setting.
 The logo lights up, but it's limited to a single blue color.